Liquidware Continues Impressive Growth With Record Q2

-CHICAGO, July 21, 2021 /PRNewswire/ -- Liquidware, the leader in digital workspace management, today announced a record breaking Q2, as well as booking the largest transaction in the company's history with a department of the Federal Government.
+CHICAGO, July 21, 2021 /PRNewswire/ -- Liquidware, the leader in digital workspace management, today announced a record breaking Q2, as well as hiring a new director of US channels to support continuing partner engagements.

-"The momentum for Liquidware solutions in Q2 has been unprecedented," stated Chris Akerberg, president and COO, Liquidware.
-"Without the ability to conduct face-to-face meetings recently, we've focused heavily on how our sales teams engage with customers, prospects and our channel partners.
-By truly understanding the issues they are experiencing enables us to help them choose the right technology to solve their business challenges."
+"I am delighted that EUC channel expert Anthony Keller has joined Liquidware to head up our North American channel business," stated Chris Akerberg, president and COO, Liquidware.
+"We have seen partner engagement increase dramatically with so many customers continuing to require channel expertise to deliver remote digital workspaces.
+This has, in turn, led to a 250% increase in services revenue as we enable partners to incorporate services into larger projects."

 Highlights of Q2 2021 include: